akshay117/Project-Management-Application-in-JAVA/README.md

-# KEEP ON TRACK - A backend solution for Project Management application.
+# KEEP ON TRACK - A Fullstack app for Project Management made with JAVA & REACT.

-# End Point URL :
+# Application URL :

  https://keepontrack.herokuapp.com/